 New York Dram Shop Liability Explained

 Dram shop liability establishes legal responsibility for businesses that serve alcohol to individuals who later cause harm.
-This concept traces back to establishments that sold spirits by the "dram" (a small unit of liquid) and now applies to modern bars, restaurants, nightclubs, and liquor retailers.
+The term “dram shop” traces back to old English common law, where establishments sold spirits by the "dram" (a small unit of liquid).
+The law now applies to modern bars, restaurants, nightclubs, and any establishment selling alcohol.

 Legal Foundation for Dram Shop Liability and Standards